 Lightbulb on2

-Chief Information Officer in Finance (non-banking)17 days ago
+Chief Information Officer in Finance (non-banking)a month ago

 Agreed.
 The faster pace is driven by API-ready tools and business pressure to not be left behind.
 But AI without a clear risk model is just legacy tech in disguise—at scale.